aretext/aretext/README.md

 * Built-in fuzzy search for commands and files.
 * Auto-reload when files are modified outside the editor.
 * Fast and accurate incremental syntax highlighting.
-* Intuitive yet powerful configuration in a single JSON file.
+* Intuitive yet powerful configuration in a single file.

 *\* Aretext key bindings are compatible with vim's normal, insert, and visual modes.
 Not all keybindings are implemented yet.*